Generic Name: citalopram (sye-TAL-oh-pram)

 - if you have allergies to medicines, foods, or other substances

 - if you or a family member has a history of bipolar disorder (manic depression), other mental or mood problems, suicidal thoughts or attempts, or alcohol or substance abuse

-- if you have a history of seizures, liver problems, kidney problems, heart problems (eg, heart failure, slow or irregular heartbeat), high blood pressure, stroke, bleeding problems, or stomach or bowel bleeding
+- if you have a history of seizures, liver problems, kidney problems, heart problems (eg, heart failure, slow or irregular heartbeat), high blood pressure, stroke, bleeding problems, increased eye pressure or glaucoma, or stomach or bowel bleeding

 - if you have a condition or take medicine that may increase your risk of low potassium or magnesium levels.
 Check with your doctor if you are not sure if any of your conditions or medicines may increase this risk

 - if you are dehydrated, have low blood volume or low blood sodium levels, or drink alcohol

 - if you will be having electroconvulsive therapy (ECT)